 Arriving at the hospital, and once again even the slightest bit of light was immensely painful.
 I had the paramedics laughing, when I said I felt like a wise monkey.
 I politely asked them if one could cover his ears and the other could cover his mouth, just so I looked more normal.
 I was wheeled straight through to a cubicle, where one voice after another was asking me what had happened.
 I have to point out at this point that it's amazing how acute your hearing becomes.
 As I lay there, listening to all the different cases around me, I could feel a weight bearing down on my eyes.
 As it neared 11 o'clock, finally a doctor arrived to see me.
 I have to say I wasn't impressed with him.
 He poked me here, checked there, shone light in my eyes (which in my opinion was like putting hot needles into them), and then proclaimed that it had happened because I was overweight.
 I know I'm overweight, but what, did I suddenly become unable to see following an indulgence in calories (which I hadn't by the way).
 Some hour or so later, and a young lady introduced herself.
 She was an opthalmist, and would be dealing with my case.
 She was a lot more sensitive, not shining lights into my eyes, and she even turned off lights in my corner of casualty so I could see her a bit better.
 She gave me a special cooling pack that apparently made me look like an owl, and put me on an antibacterial drip.
 After a lot of waiting we left for a ward.
 She even accompanied me to the ward, made sure I was settled in, and gave me advice as to how to sleep.
 She also assured me not to worry, and everything would be ok.
 I, meanwhile, lay back with a rolled up sheet placed over my eyes, and started to fall asleep.

 Suddenly I was woken by a click and more light.
 The nurse had to do something with my drip (they now have mains powered ones, whatever happened to the universal power source called gravity?), and had turned on the light directly above my head.
 She'd also removed the sheet to see if I was OK.
-I wasn't, and I believe I said something along the lines of "what the fuck do you think you are doing ouch, that hurts.
-Would you mind awfully turning off the light."
+I wasn't, and I believe I said something along the lines of "

 The next morning I was awoken by a nurse giving the poor guy in the next bed a row about turning on his light, because I was having difficulty seeing.
 I said it was fine, my eyes were covered, but he said he'd leave the light off anyway.
 The usual hospital to-ing and fro-ing would go around me.
 A little old lady in the bed on my right had some sort of dementia, and kept asking how she'd got there.
 She also kept asking where her son was, and why she was no longer in Singleton Hospital (the other main hospital in Swansea, some 6 miles away).
 The old guy opposite her had pissed on the floor (his words), and the nurses were cleaning that up.
 The bed opposite me was either empty, or the occupant was dead, because no one was stopping there.
 As far as I could tell the guy opposite and to my left was going for a triple heart bypass that morning.
 And the guy who'd had the bollocking on my left, with the best brummie accent I've ever heard, was close to leaving following a double heart bypass.
 It would appear they'd put me in a cardiac ward, presumably because there was a bed free.